Zoning & Placement

 • Long-term RV use

-Focus on links that come from your city or county’s planning or zoning department.
-If it is unclear, reach out directly to get a clear answer for your address.
+Focus on results from your city or county planning or zoning department.
+If the information is unclear, contact the planning department directly for clarification on your specific property.

-When you contact them, explain that you are placing a Park Model RV built to ANSI 119.5 and ask whether an occupied RV is allowed in your zoning district.
-If it is allowed, ask whether there are any time limits, placement rules, or permit requirements for utilities.
+When reaching out, explain that you are planning to place a Park Model RV built to ANSI 119.5 standards and ask whether an occupied RV is allowed in your zoning district.
+If it is allowed, confirm whether there are any limits on the length of stay, placement requirements, or permits required for utility connections.
+You may find that many counties currently have occupancy limits on the maximum length of stay in a unit throughout the year.

-Most enforcement on temporary stay limits is complaint-based, but always confirm the official rules for your specific property.
+While enforcement of stay limits is often complaint-based, it is always best to confirm the official rules for your property in advance.

 Zoning Information by Area